2021 Vault Rankings

 About Keystone Strategy

-Keystone has a wide variety of expertise at its disposal, including economics, digital transformation, operations, tax transfer, data platform management, and expert witness consulting.
-The firm has worked with myriad blue-chip clients, including Intel, Microsoft, Facebook, Amazon, and Verizon, as well as global law firms and consumer products companies.
-Among some of its more prominent of these brands, Keystone has worked with Coca-Cola, YETI, Marriott and X Box.
-The firm deepened its expertise in the world of pharmaceuticals, advising Pfizer on important aspects of the drug development process and Roche on Go To Market Strategies.
+Keystone has expertise in a wide variety of fields, including competition, economics, digital transformation, operations, tax transfer, data platform management, and expert witness consulting.
+The firm has worked with a myriad of blue-chip clients, including Intel, Microsoft, Facebook, Amazon, and Verizon, as well as global law firms and consumer product companies.
+Among some of its more prominent of these brands, Keystone has worked with Coca-Cola, YETI, Marriott, and Xbox.
+The firm has deepened its expertise in healthcare, advising Pfizer on important aspects of the drug development process and Roche on Go To Market Strategies.

 Call the Professors

-The firm prides itself on its ability to nurture a culture that encourages strategic risk-taking, structured, critical thought processes, and the delivery of genuine insights.
-A universal passion for excellence across practices guides Keystone professionals in every client engagement, and the sense of stewardship that everybody has over their culture helps to define the trajectory of the firm as a whole.
+The firm prides itself on its ability to nurture a culture that encourages structured, critical thought processes, and the delivery of genuine insights.
+A universal passion for excellence across practices guides Keystone professionals in every client engagement, and the sense of stewardship that everybody has over their culture helps to define the trajectory of the firm.